Star Trek: Picard is a fresh look at Trek with phasers set to angry

 Star Trek is a vision of a bright, shining future -- but that future is under threat.
-In a brand new and very different Star Trek show, if the legendary Jean-Luc Picard wants to protect his utopian ideals, he's going to have to fight to make it so.
+In Star Trek: Picard, a brand new and very different Star Trek show, if the legendary Jean-Luc Picard wants to protect his utopian ideals, he's going to have to fight to make it so.

 And the former captain may be aging, but the show is perhaps even more relevant than ever as it scathingly examines the real-life need to protect the values at the heart of Star Trek's bold and bright future.